 And these goals are a nice mixture of things related to both intrinsic and extrinsic motivation.
 For instance, many people want to quit because smoking is an expensive habit—Money saved is their extrinsic motivation.
 Time won back or Days quit speak to people's intrinsic motivations.
-And it’s really important for goals to personalize for each or account for both.
+And it’s really important for goals to account for both.

 Example: The Garmin Connect app tells you kilometers run but has the extra element: the social comparison.

 It tells you how you are doing relative to other people in the same area.
-And it serves as an incentive for behavior change.
+That serves as an incentive for behavior change.

 Reminders are key to forming a new habit, and effective reminders should be much more than alarms.

-Example: Noom personalizes reminders to the user’s schedule.
+Example: Noom personalizes reminders to the person’s schedule.

 So it has that extra level of accounting for your own routine.